Victoria Falls Rainforest

-There is no rainforest on the Zambian view points as the spray is not so dense or as constant on their sections of the waterfall.
-This section tends to support more grass with less trees making the area more open to the views of the waterfall.
+There is no rainforest on the Zambian viewpoints as the spray is not so dense or as constant on their sections of the waterfall.
+This section tends to support more grass with fewer trees making the area more open to the views of the waterfall.

 On your walk through the dense rainforest and beyond, you will come across 19 spectacular viewpoints.
 These viewing points give you the opportunity to see the entire waterfall, including the iron railway bridge.

 Viewpoints 1 to 15 are on the Zimbabwe side with 16 to 19 on the Zambian side of the waterfall.

 This rainforest is a fragile ecosystem that is totally dependent on the abundant water and high humidity of the constant rain.
 This “rain” is created by the spray that is carried upwards on the air currents that rise up from the bottom of the gorge.

 As the spray from the waterfall rises up, the tiny droplets condense and fall as rain.

 During the Zambezi River’s high season, the spray is so dense that visibility is very poor.
 The constant mist and dense moisture levels tend to obscure the view of the waterfall keeping the area of the rainforest under 24 hours of constant rain.

 It is quite an amazing miracle of nature which is very rare and makes for an unforgettable experience.